 Physical & psychological effects of cocaine

 The physical effects of cocaine can begin to manifest even after the first use.
 Initially, the user may experience dilated pupils, a manic “rush” of energy, elevated heart rate, increased blood pressure, or fever.
-The effects of prolonged cocaine use include tremors, severe weight loss as a result of a decrease in appetite, constriction of blood vessels which could eventually lead to heart attack or stroke, sexual dysfunction, respiratory problems, itching or a sensation of skin “crawling”, and even convulsions.
+The effects of prolonged cocaine use include tremors, severe weight loss as a result of a decrease in appetite, constriction of blood vessels which could eventually lead to a heart attack or stroke, sexual dysfunction, respiratory problems, itching or a sensation of skin “crawling”, and even convulsions.
 Snorting cocaine can damage the sinuses and mucous membranes, causing nosebleeds and eventually a deviated septum.
 Repeated use severely impairs the central nervous system, the brain, and cognitive function.

 Psychologically, repeated cocaine use can cause panic attacks, severe mood swings, paranoia, hallucinations, and erratic behaviour.
 Habitual users may begin to demonstrate personality changes akin to schizophrenia.
 Withdrawal symptoms from cocaine can include delirium tremens, anxiety, exhaustion, depression, nausea, and vomiting.